tuftsceeo/Braccio-OnshapeDigitalTwin/README.md

 Once the path is set, the enter button on the Braccio board can be pressed to execute the path.

+## Adding Context
+To better help guide the placement of checkpoints in space, we can use the onshape mobile app to perform a LIDAR scan from supported devices and import into the onshape document.
+Manually line it up using the robot as a reference.

 ## Research

 **This program was part of a submission for Onshape undergraduate poster competition in 2022**